anmolsureka30/Hushh_Hackathon_Alpha_Agents/README.md

 ### Custom Operons

-We developed several custom operons (functions) for system operations:
+We developed several custom operons (functions), although in our project we only use some of these for system operations:

 - `generate_trustlink`: Creates secure delegation tokens
 - `validate_trustlink`: Verifies token authenticity and scope